Your cart is currently empty.

 Many Americans spend hours every day sitting in front of a computer.
 If you’re one of them, you’ve likely experienced the aches that usually accompany hours of inactivity: neck pain, back pain, exhaustion, etc. These daily irritations add up.
 Research shows that extended periods of sitting have been associated with obesity, cardiovascular disease, diabetes and bowl cancer.
 One study found that obese people sit on average 2.5 hours more per day that fit folks.
 Getting active doesn’t mean you have to work on a treadmill (though that is a trend) or even slave away at the gym to counteract all those hours sitting.
-Instead, sneaking in a few minutes of exercise everyday is the best way to promote overall physical and mental health.
+Instead, sneaking in a few minutes of exercise everyday is the best way to promote overall physical and mental health, and burn more calories.
 The good news?
 You may actually enjoy it.
 Here are 5 of our favorite ways to avoid the health hazards of sitting.

 Schedule regular walks.
 Head outside and get moving for at least 20 minutes every day.
 Regular walking is shown to lower blood pressure, support weight loss and lower risk for osteoporosis.
 Getting outside is also great for your brain.
 A brief walk can melt mental fatigue, improve memory and increase creativity.
 If you find it difficult to block time off, consider scheduling a walk meeting.
 Your coworkers will thank you for forcing them to get outside.